-Over the last four years, the Council has managed £19 million of savings from its service budgets.
-Funding from Welsh Government has reduced over the period and austerity looks set to continue for the foreseeable future.
-At the same time pressures on the budget have been increasing in terms of demographic growth, demand and expectations.
-Our motivation is to help improve lives and built sustainable and resilient communities.
+In recent years the Council has had to make savings of £23.2 million from its service budgets.
+Funding from Welsh Government has reduced over the period.
+At the same time, pressures on the budget have been increasing in terms of demographic growth, demand and expectations.
+Our motivation is to help improve lives and build sustainable and resilient communities.
 The question at the heart of this plan is therefore not, 'What can we afford?' but 'What matters?'